Assisted suicide in the United States: New York

 In 1994, a suit was filed in New York claiming that the anti-assisted suicide statute was a violation of equal protection and liberty guarantees of the Fourteenth Amendment.
 This claim was rejected by the District Court on the basis that there is no right to assisted suicide given by the U.S. Constitution.
 In 1996, the U.S. Court of Appeals overturned this ruling with the reasoning that the criminalization of assisted suicide violates the Equal Protection Clause.
 However, the U.S. Supreme Court unanimously reversed the U.S. Court of Appeals decision in Vacco v.
 Quill, 521 U.S. 793 (1997).

 In February 2015, New York state senators Brad Hoylman and Diane Savino introduced a "Death With Dignity Act" to allow physician-assisted suicide in the state.

 On September 7, 2017, in Myers v.
 Schneiderman, the New York Court of Appeals held that terminally-ill persons did not possess a right to physician-assisted suicide under the New York State Constitution.

+In 2025 a bill that would legalize assisted suicide under certain conditions in the state was passed in the State Senate and House, though it is unclear if State governor Kathy Hochul will sign it into state law.

 Nevada

 In May 2017, a bill was passed by the state senate, which sought to legalize physician-assisted suicide.
 However, when passed to the Nevada Assembly, the Committee on Health and Human Services chose not to advance the bill.
 Similar legislation was reintroduced at the next legislative session, which took place in 2019.
 Although it once again passed out of committee, it was not brought to a full Senate vote before the deadline.
+On March 8, 2023 SB239 was introduced to the Nevada Legislature, which was very similar to the previous failed bills.
+The bill successfully advanced through committees in both bodies, on April 19th it passed in the Senate by a narrow margin of 11-10, and on May 24th it passed in the House by a margin of 23-19.
+However the bill did not become law, on June 5 it was vetoed by Governor Joe Lombardo, despite widespread support from the public, and failed to receive the necessary 2/3rd's supermajority vote in the House & Senate to override the governor's veto as required by the Nevada Constitution.